-The issues which may be appropriate for discussion at the Article 2.1 consultation include, but are not limited to, those enumerated in Article 2.2.
+The evidentiary issues which may be appropriate for discussion at the Article 2.1 consultation include, but are not limited to, those enumerated in Article 2.2.
+The 2020 Review Task Force added the phrase "to the extent applicable" to the introductory language of Article 2.2 to highlight that the arbitral tribunal and the parties may dispense with certain of the means of taking of evidence listed in Article 2.2.
 While Article 2 provides a framework for discussing evidentiary issues, it is not intended to prescribe how evidence should be taken in any particular arbitration.
 For example, in any given arbitration the arbitral tribunal and the parties may determine not to require disclosure of electronic evidence.
 On the other hand, if they determine that taking evidence in electronic form would be conducive to the efficient, economical and fair taking of evidence, it may be advisable to discuss the related details at an early stage, such as the form of production (Article 3.12(b)) and the formulating of requests to produce by identifying specific files, search terms, individuals or other means for searching for documents in an efficient and economical manner (Article 3.3(a)(ii)).